Time Flies (John Michael Montgomery album)

-Time Flies is the tenth studio album from American country music singer John Michael Montgomery.
+Time Flies is the tenth and final studio album by American country music singer John Michael Montgomery.
 It was released October 14, 2008 on his own label, Stringtown Records, as his first studio album since Letters from Home four years previous.
 Three singles have been released from it.
 The first two, "Mad Cowboy Disease" and "If You Ever Went Away", both failed to chart on the Billboard Hot Country Songs charts.
 "Forever", the third single, became his first Top 40 country hit since "Letters from Home" in 2004, peaking at number 28.